You can make this Quick & Easy Crochet Baby Blanket in just a few days using Bernat Blanket Yarn!

 Bernat’s Blanket Yarn is so easy to work with and I’m in love with how fast the blankets come together.
 This one only took me a day and a half to complete!
 Yep, that fast.
 In fact, this blanket would also be great for when you are short on time to make a baby gift.
 Sometimes procrastination gets the best of us, am I right?

-Quick & Easy Crochet Baby Blanket Materials
+Quick & Easy Crochet Baby Blanket Pattern

 - 6 Small Skeins Little Cosmos Bernat Baby Blanket Yarn

 - 7 Small Skeins Vanilla Bernat Baby Blanket Yarn